 The Rome Scholars Network was designed to create a context for evangelical scholars and leaders:

 The Rome Scholars Network (RSN) is a weeklong seminar in Rome sponsored by the Reformanda Initiative.
-The Rome Scholars Network programme includes:
+The RSN programme includes:

 The Rome Scholars Network is invitation only.
 The Rome Scholars Network would welcome applications from: